xiaoxianyu-office/mm/skills/mechanics/shoot.md

 | onhitskill           | onhit, oh  | The meta-skill to execute when the projectile hits its target                             |         |
 | onendskill           | onend, oe  | The meta-skill to execute when the projectile misses and ends                             |         |

-*"vspread", "hspread", "poweraffectsvelocity", "interval", "ontick", "onhit" and "onend" were added in version 2.4.*

 Examples
 --------